MichaelSiehl/Atomic_Subroutines-Part_4a--Implementing_A_Circular_Synchronization/README.md

  number of failed remote synchronizations:           2 the failed image numbers:           4           6           0           0
 ```
 Here, the 'remote abort of synchronization status' is TRUE.
 Thus, the synchronization process was aborted by another coarray image (image 2).
-The 'number of successful remote synchronizations' is 2: two of the involved remote images (3,4,5,6) did synchronize successfully with the customized EventWait on image 1, two coarray images did fail to synchronize.
-The synchronization process (customized EventPost + customized EventWait) must be repeated.<br />
+The 'number of successful remote synchronizations' is 2: two of the involved remote images (3 and 5) did synchronize successfully with the customized EventWait on image 1, two coarray images (4 and 6) did fail to synchronize.
+The synchronization process (customized EventPost + customized EventWait) must be repeated for the failed images.<br />

 # 3. successful circular synchronization process:
 As with the second test case (see above), we run the test case with calls to customized EventPost temporal preceding the call to the customized EventWait.<br />